 I began seeing silver differently in Santa Fe.
 My husband and I traveled there one summer for the Opera and kept coming back.
 We’d always visit a gallery on Canyon Road (which is jammed with galleries) called Casa Navarro.
 They sold Mexican antiquities and objets d’art—breathtaking pieces that wouldn’t have worked in my home if I had the budget for them, which I didn’t.
 They also had a case of jewelry by William Spratling.
 My husband said Spratling was important.
 I didn’t know how important he was.

 Well, I’ll tell you how important he was he was.
 Spratling was the American artist and designer who almost single-handedly launched a renaissance in Mexican silversmithing.
 You know all that silver that says “Made in Taxco”?
 That’s his doing.
-Spratling was the guy who designed the astonishing bracelet, inspired by a bicycle chain, at the top of this post.
+It was Spratling’s studio that produced the astonishing bracelet, inspired by a bicycle chain, at the top of this post.
 I bought it because Casa Navarro put it on sale, because it fit me, and because it felt so good on my wrist I didn’t want to take it off.

 Mexico had been devastated by its decade of revolution (1910-1920).
 During the 20s, led by the artist Diego Rivera, the country began forging a new cultural identity inspired by its ancient past.
 In 1931, Spratling settled in the old silver mining city of Taxco with the idea of creating an industry to benefit the impoverished locals.
 He bought a tiny house, opened a workshop, and hired a goldsmith named Artemis Navarrete to teach the techniques of metalsmithing to the neighborhood boys.
 They produced jewelry in Spratling’s designs, which were based on Pre-Columbian motifs.